DataBooster/DbWebApi/README.md

 >CSV respone emerges as text stream pushing to the client, it just use very little memory in Web API server to push a few text lines as long as their CSV rows have been constructed, so on and so forth, until all complete.
 So the server's memory is not a limitation of how many records can be handled.

 ####  Property Naming Convention
 Database side may use a different naming convention other than .NET side or JavaScript side.
 For example, most Oracle works use underscores naming convention, like above output examples, from a .NET or JavaScript point of view, they could look really ugly.
-So DbWebApi provides 2+None built-in naming convention resolvers:
+So DbWebApi provides 2 + _None_ built-in naming convention resolvers:
 - PropertyNamingConvention.None
 - PropertyNamingConvention.PascalCase
 - PropertyNamingConvention.CamelCase